Parallel-in-Time Preconditioning for Time-Dependent Variational Mean Field Games: Numerical results

 We describe here briefly the algorithm setup.
 In the accelerated \gls{cp} \cite{MR2782122}, the parameters are updated at each \gls{cp} iteration.
 In the first iteration, the primal and dual step sizes are both set to $\tau_0 = \sigma_0 = 1$.
 At \gls{cp} iteration $\ell+1$, we first calculate the extrapolation parameter where the strong convexity constant $\gamma$ of the objective is set at the beginning of the algorithm, and hence update the primal and dual step sizes

 Note that the \gls{cp} parameters satisfy $\sigma > 0$, $\tau > 0$, $\theta \in [0, 1]$, and $\sigma \tau \leq 1$ at all \gls{cp} iterations.
-Although the accelerated \gls{cp} is only guaranteed to converge under strong convexity, we observed in practice that larger values of $\gamma$ promote stability while smaller values accelerate convergence but tend to induce oscillations around the solution.
+Although the accelerated \gls{cp} is only guaranteed to converge under strong convexity, we observed that a small constant $\gamma \sim 10^{-3}$ leads to good convergence in practice.
 The \gls{cp} algorithm terminates when the following criterion is satisfied,

-i.e., when $r$, the relative change in $m$ at \gls{cp} iteration $\ell+1$ compared to the previous iteration, falls below a given tolerance \texttt{CPtol}.
-In general, we set \texttt{CPtol} relative to the problem size, $\Delta x\Delta y\Delta t / 5$.
+i.e., when $r$, the change in $m$ at \gls{cp} iteration $\ell+1$ compared to the previous iteration, falls below a given tolerance \texttt{CPtol}.
+In general, we set $\texttt{CPtol}=10^{-4}\|m_0\|$, noting that $m_0$ is a probability distribution and hence cannot be identically zero.
 In test cases that use a preconditioner for the inner solve, we use \gls{cg} with tolerance set according to the rule

-The solution method is implemented in \textit{Python 3.10} using \textit{SciPy} \cite{virtanen_scipy_2020} for standard linear algebra operations and solvers and \textit{Numba} \cite{numba} for just-in-time compilation of basic point-wise functions.
+The solution method is implemented in \textit{Python 3.10} using \textit{SciPy} \cite{virtanen_scipy_2020} for standard linear algebra operations and solvers.
 The solution method, including the application of the preconditioner, is parallelized using the \textit{MPI4Py} \cite{mpi4py} library to ensure proper communication within the parallel infrastructure.
-Unless stated otherwise, we use 16 processors of the model \textit{Intel(R) Xeon(R) Gold 6130 CPU @ 2.10GHz} with 2-6 GB scattered memory per processor depending on problem size.
+We use 32 CPU cores allocated by an HPC cluster scheduler where different runs might use different processor models: \textit{Intel Xeon Gold 5218 (2.30 GHz)}, \textit{Intel Xeon Gold 6248 (2.50 GHz)}, or \textit{AMD EPYC 8534P (64-core)}.